openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-conversion-tutorials/convert-tensorflow-xlnet.rst

    The code described here has been **deprecated!** Do not use it to avoid working with a legacy solution.
 It will be kept for some time to ensure backwards compatibility, but **you should not use** it in contemporary applications.

    This guide describes a deprecated conversion method.
-The guide on the new and recommended method can be found in the :doc:`Python tutorials <tutorials>`.
+The guide on the new and recommended method can be found in the :doc:`Python ../../../../../../learn-openvino/interactive-tutorials-python <../../../../../../learn-openvino/interactive-tutorials-python>`.

 Pretrained models for XLNet (Bidirectional Encoder Representations from Transformers) are `publicly available <https://github.com/zihangdai/xlnet>`__.